Eddevinc/files2/wvd-in-a-day/02-Azure-AD-Domain-Services.md

 ### **Task 2: Deploy AADDS**

-In this task we will we creating a Azure Active Directory Domain Services.
+In this task we will be creating a Azure Active Directory Domain Services.

 1. Select **Create a resource** from the Azure portal homepage.